Everyone's humming Silent Night and Away in a Manger.

 Throw a Party

 - For adults: Consider a non-threatening party planner that shows you how to connect Jesus, the Greatest Gift, to Christmas traditions, all in the context of a festive Christmas party.
 Invite adults in your neighborhood, from your office, your hobby or club.
-Learn about hosting a Christmas Gathering.
-You can also purchase the manual, which details each step, making it a very do-able outreach.
+Learn about hosting a Christmas Gathering, which details each step, making it a very do-able outreach.

-- For teenagers: Student Venture offers several creative ideas on how to connect teenagers to Jesus Christ during Christmas.
-There's even a script for the gospel presentation.
+- For teenagers: High School Ministru of Cru offers several creative ideas on how to connect teenagers to Jesus Christ during Christmas.

 - For young children: Invite the neighborhood children over for a birthday party for Jesus.
 Have a cake, play birthday and Christmas games (like Pin the Tail on Mary's Donkey), tell the story of Jesus' birth, and talk about His life.
 You might also show them The Story of Jesus for Children.
 Afterward, serve birthday cake and give each child a copy of the DVD to take home.